Maverick-Oh/multipoleprior/README.md

 # multipoleprior

-A physically-motivated prior for elliptical gravitational lenses with multipole perturbations, implemented as a pure-NumPy module and designed for use with [lenstronomy](https://github.com/lenstronomy/lenstronomy).
+A statistically-motivated prior for elliptical gravitational lenses with multipole perturbations, implemented as a pure-NumPy module and designed for use with [lenstronomy](https://github.com/lenstronomy/lenstronomy).

 This package enables joint priors over the lens ellipticity and multipole terms (m=3, m=4), based on externally derived constraints from galaxy structure models.
 It is lightweight, portable, and easily pluggable into any Lenstronomy likelihood function.